 Mainly playing as a rebounding defender Patton played 12 games for the Murray Bushrangers in 2017, averaging 24 disposals and five marks per game.
 On his 2017 season Paton commented to taccup.com.au “Last year I sort of played more of a midfield role but this year I’ve gone back, so it was probably just to see what I can do.
 It actually has been my first season in defence and it’s been a pretty quick transition from last year, but I adjusted pretty well.
 The coaches at the Bushrangers and through Vic Country have been really good.
 I’d like to think this is my best position.”12 Ben was selected in the back pocket in the 2017 TAC Cup team of the year.

-Played four games for Vic Country, averaging 10.5 kicks, 7.8 handballs and 4.0 marks per game.
+Patton played four games for Vic Country at the 2017 Under 18 National Championships, averaging 10.5 kicks, 7.8 handballs and 4.0 marks per game.
 Patton was named in the backline of the Under 18 All-Australian team.
 Ben’s outstanding leap allows him to play on taller opponents and this trait was on full display at the Draft Combine where he was ranked first in the right running vertical jump with a height of 99 centimetres, three centimetres ahead of the second ranked player.

 Patton finished equal second in the Murray Bushrangers best and fairest on 19 votes with Jordan Butts, two votes behind Angus Hicks.
 Paton polled 13 votes in the first eight rounds to be a convincing leader but missed seven games due to commitments with Vic Country at the Under 18 National Championships and illness.